ghl3/SpontaneousSymmetry/pages/datascience-review.markdown

 where
 - U is m*m
 - $\Sigma$ mxn and diagonal
-- V is nxn and unitary (meaning it's complex conjugate is its inverse)
+- V is nxn and unitary (meaning its complex conjugate is its inverse)

 The diagonal elements of $\Sigma$ are the "singular values".

-The value of this technique is that one approximate $F$ by ignoring small values along the diagonal of $\Sigma$.
-This effectively achieves a smaller-dimension representation of the original matrix F (or any matrix in it's space that is statistically similar to F).
+The value of this technique is that one approximates $F$ by ignoring small values along the diagonal of $\Sigma$.
+This effectively achieves a smaller-dimension representation of the original matrix F (or any matrix in its space that is statistically similar to F).

 ### Principal Component Analysis (PCA)